 A wonderful one-stop shop for urban farmers in-the-know is World Farm, located in the Yishun/Sembawang area.
 They stock a lot of gardening essentials, including seeds, pots, waterers, soil, compost and soil amendments, hand spade and other hand tools.
 They also sell inexpensively-priced herbs, and retail a wide variety of ornamental plants.
 For a list of where to buy compost in Singapore, visit here, and where to purchase soil, see here.

-If you are looking for a seed supplier, you will find an affordable range sold by GreenSpade, Weird and Wonderful Edibles, Guerilla Seeds, Steadfast Seeds, and World Farm.
-In addition, The Seeds Master carries a wide range of seeds, and have many varieties of tomatoes.
+If you are looking for a seed supplier in Singapore, you will find an affordable range sold by GreenSpade, World Farm, The Seeds Master and other shops, for a more comprehensive list with a price guide, see here.
 Carousell is a great platform to procure seeds, just make sure you seek out sellers with good reviews.

 For pots, you can check out this resource I have created on buying pots in Singapore.
 Here, I list the merits of using different types of pots for gardening, and where you can buy them.

 Basic gardening tools can be easily found at garden nurseries and even at Daiso.
 However if you are looking for better quality tools, you can consider Gardena.
 For top of the line pruning shears, my personal favourite is Felco, and for hand saws, Silky is excellent.

 As a beginner, you may wish to get cheaper, basic tools first, and subsequently upgrade to better tools along the way.